intelie/gitbook-platform/developers/packages.md

 ```

 ### Identified channels
 Packages may require certain channel identifications to be configured in Live.
-This dependencies should also be described at the manifest.yaml, using the requiredEntities.
+This dependencies should also be described at the manifest, using the requiredEntities.
 For example:

 ```
 name: ${project.artifactId}